DanyilSomin/rtos-algorithms-sim/README.md

 # rtos-algorithms-sim
-Sandbox for testing different algorithms for finding free place on the array.
 Project contains several algorithms for finding free process place in the array of processes (see strategy*.h files) and settings (settings.h) where user can easy change all sandbox configuration such as vectors length, time process alive, creation period.

 # Build
 Use cmake .<br>